 It took 15 minutes to finish my Sak Yant blessed tattoo.
-In my back, under my right shoulder I have a “Mongkut Kaew”, that can be roughly translates into “Crystal Crown”.
+In my back, under my right shoulder, I have a “Mongkut Kaew”, that can be roughly translated into “Crystal Crown”.
 Ajarn Rung [the monk who does the Sak Yant tattoo] choose this design based on our talk, on what I want to protect in my life, and on what he perceived from my aura and energy.
-It´s a personalized drawing, a modified version of a pre existing tattoo.
+It’s a personalized drawing, a modified version of a pre-existing tattoo.
 From now on I’m blessed with good health and love in my relationship.
-And I truly believe on this!
+And I truly believe in this!

 After watching me doing the Sak Yant blessed tattoo it was Rob’s turn.
-He also choose to do the tattoo on his upper back.
-Here is his thoughts, what he felt and how especial was the moment:
+He also chose to do the tattoo on his upper back.
+Here are his thoughts, what he felt and how special was the moment: